 When driving around the sides of the building where space is limited, please do not drive pass 3 km to protect those coming in and out of the side doors.
 We do not want any accidents.

 Cameras, Recording & Security

-We do not allow for taping of our services or photos to be taken while service is occuring.
-However, we do allow photos during special ceremonies, honors and performances such at Bar/Bat Mitvahs, concerts, Holy Day plays and skits, baby dedications and award cermonies.
+We do not allow for taping of our services or photos to be taken while service is occurring.
+However, we do allow photos during special ceremonies, honors and performances such at Bar/Bat Mitzvahs, concerts, Holy Day plays and skits, baby dedications and award ceremonies.

 We provide a flyer in the back of all chairs in the sanctuary that details our modesty and shul rules.
 Please refer to that flyer when visiting.
 A summary of this policy is listed below:

 - Please turn all devices on silent and do not discuss business on Shabbat.

 - Our ushers are here to help.
 They will guide you outside for parking and inside for your seat or any info you need.
 If you need help, please see them.